credativ/plutono/docs/sources/getting-started/getting-started-prometheus.md

 +++
-title = "With Grafana and Prometheus" description = "Guide for getting started with Grafana and Prometheus" keywords = ["grafana", "intro", "guide", "started"] aliases = ["/docs/grafana/latest/guides/gettingstarted","/docs/grafana/latest/guides/getting_started"] weight = 300
+title = "With Plutono and Prometheus" description = "Guide for getting started with Plutono and Prometheus" keywords = ["plutono", "intro", "guide", "started"] aliases = ["/docs/plutono/latest/guides/gettingstarted","/docs/plutono/latest/guides/getting_started"] weight = 300
 +++

-# Getting started with Grafana and Prometheus
+# Getting started with Plutono and Prometheus

-Prometheus is an open source systems monitoring system for which Grafana provides out-of-the-box support.
-This topic walks you through the steps to create a series of dashboards in Grafana to display system metrics for a server monitored by Prometheus.
+Prometheus is an open source systems monitoring system for which Plutono provides out-of-the-box support.
+This topic walks you through the steps to create a series of dashboards in Plutono to display system metrics for a server monitored by Prometheus.

-You can also configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Grafana yourself.
+You can also configure a [Plutono Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Plutono yourself.

 {{< docs/shared "getting-started/first-step.md" >}}

 ## Step 2.
 Download Prometheus and node_exporter

-Prometheus, like Grafana, can be installed on many different operating systems.
+Prometheus, like Plutono, can be installed on many different operating systems.
 Refer to the [Prometheus download page](https://prometheus.io/download/), which lists all stable versions of Prometheus components.
 Download the following components:

  - [Prometheus](https://prometheus.io/download/#prometheus)
  - [node_exporter](https://prometheus.io/download/#node_exporter)